LuiseFreese/blog/iceberg-model.md

 ### iceberg of the old world

-* level 1
+* level 1: events - what just happened:

-lack of focus
-lack of efficiency AND effectiveness wasting time busy but not productive
+People can't focus, experience both a lack of efficiency AND effectiveness, waste their times with tasks they shouldn't do at all and are rather busy than productive

-* level 2
+* level 2: patterns - what was happening over time?
-abusement of tools
-information hiding
+People abuse tools, work around disfunctional and organizational structures.
+They are not familiar with the art of collaboration information hiding task switching unknown art of collaboration

-* level 3
+* level 3: structure- what is influencing these patterns?

-knowledge is power
+information silos
-simple or complicated problems to solve
+tools that support working next to each other instead of collaboration lethargy to change / "we've always done it like this before" simple or complicated problems to solve hierarchy

 * level 4
+knowledge is power mentality
 ego system>eco system
-career is about winning, and destroying others
+command and control

 ### iceberg of the desired new world